-Following the abstract, please provide up to 10 keywords or phrases for indexing.
+Following the abstract, please provide a minimum of 3 keywords or phrases, and a maximum of 10 keywords or phrases for indexing.

 TABLES

 Tables must be submitted in an editable by Word processor format, for example, the insert table function of Word.
 Tables are not to be uploaded in figure formats (e.g., JPEG or TIFF).